outkit/elixir-client/README.md

 # Create a message
 message = Outkit.Message.create(%{
   type: "email",                   # Message type - 'email' and 'sms' currently supported
-  project: "my-project",           # Project identifier
+  project: "my-project",           # Outkit project identifier (managed through our web UI)
+  template: "my-template",         # Template identifier (managed through our web UI)
   subject: "Welcome, Jane!",       # Email subject (optional, can also be set in the template or omitted for SMS messages)
-  template: "my-template",         # Template identifier
   to: "some.name@example.com",     # Recipient address (and optional name)
   from: "other.name@example.com",  # Sender address (and optional name)
   data: %{